mroi/movie-archive/README.md

 These modules form the architectural layers of the application:

 **Model**
-The core data structures store a tree of movie assets and menus.
+The central data structures store a tree of media assets and menus.
 The data model includes facilities to manipulate it, but it is not concerned with how and why these manipulations take place.
-Manipulations are conducted as a work queue of tree operators.
+Manipulations are conducted as a work queue of tree passes.
 The data model tree is value-typed, but may contain reference-typed payload.

 **Importers**
 This module implements the use case of importing from external representations like DVDs to the internal data model.
-Initially, the entire DVD structures are imported into one opaque model node, then tree operators are executed to transform the imported data into a useful model representation.
+Initially, the entire DVD structures are imported into one opaque model node, then tree passes are executed to break this structure down into a clean model representation.

 **Exporters**
 Exporting will convert the internal data model to an on-disk representation.
-The canonical export is to encode M4V files and write out the JSON menu files.
+The canonical export is to encode M4V files and write out JSON menu files to include the movie in the archive library.

 **XPCConverter**
 All external libraries like `libdvdread` or `libhandbrake` run in isolation within this XPC